Depreciation, amortisation, and depletion

 No deduction for payments to related recipients in countries or territories on the EU blacklist of tax havens

-A payment can neither be deducted nor otherwise included in the calculation of taxable income of a Danish taxpayer, or in any other way allow the payment to affect the income statement, when the recipient of the payment is tax resident or registered in one of the 11 of the 12 countries or territories that are currently included in the EU blacklist of tax havens, and the payee in question is also related to the taxpayer.
+A payment can neither be deducted nor otherwise included in the calculation of taxable income of a Danish taxpayer, or in any other way allow the payment to affect the income statement, when the recipient of the payment is tax resident or registered in one of the countries or territories that are currently included in the EU blacklist of tax havens and the payee in question is also related to the taxpayer.

 The blacklist includes the following countries and territories: